 The movement is hidden inside a 44.80 mm stainless steel case, which is equipped with a screw-locked setting crown and is covered with a sapphire crystal with anti-reflective coating on both sides.

 Compared to many other chronographs that Breitling has created for the British-based, Germany-owned luxury brand, this new timekeeper looks relatively compact, which is a good thing to those of, well, thinner in the bones.
-Yet, almost 45 millimeters in diameter, it is still larger than most sporty timekeepers currently available on the market and you really should check a similarly sized Breitling on your own wrist before ordering this limited edition monster.
+Yet, almost 45 millimeters in diameter, it is still larger than most sporty timekeepers currently available on the market and you should check a similarly sized Breitling on your own wrist before ordering this limited edition monster.

-The pictured model is provided with a white rubber strap, but there will also be versions of the watch on high-quality Barenia leather (the French fashion house Hermes uses this leather for their goods, so it says something,) crocodile leather and the signature Speed bracelet.
+The pictured model is provided with a white rubber strap, but there will also be versions on premium Barenia leather (the French fashion house Hermes uses this leather for their goods, too, so it says something,) crocodile leather and the signature Speed bracelet.

 No info on MSRP yet.